urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 ...
 ```

 This is a temporary change.
-In the next release of Harness CD Community Edition, the Docker Delegate YAML will use `cpus: "1"` by default.
+In the next release of Harness CD Community Edition, the Docker delegate YAML will use `cpus: "1"` by default.

 ### What if I don't have my own Kubernetes cluster?